tonyddg/EasyUI/README.md

 ## Attention

-### 1.This Library is still work in place , and it may remind bugs .
-Please post than at issue , thanks a lot.
+1.This Library is still work in place , and it may remind bugs .
+Please post than at issue or discussion, thanks a lot.

-### 2.Apart from WorkingImage , origin point and bkmode , the function in this lib will change the drawing setting after being called.
+2.Apart from WorkingImage , origin point and bkmode , the function in this lib will change the drawing setting after being called.

+**3.This Library is use EasyX in version EasyX_20200902 , not the lastest version.**